 In an interview with Noupe, Andrew elaborates on his process and use of mixed media:

 I do all my thumbs and refined sketches on paper and most of my good linework, also.
 I use the tablet for fills, controlling colour and values.
 Pencils, Photoshop, charcoal, acrylics and watercolours are my most used tools.
-I often make silk screens for certain things and/or scan anything I need – sometimes it can be coffee stains, sometimes crayons – it really is determined by the project itself, but I don’t limit myself to a set process for every project.All images and video courtesy of Andrew Archer.
+I often make silk screens for certain things and/or scan anything I need – sometimes it can be coffee stains, sometimes crayons – it really is determined by the project itself, but I don’t limit myself to a set process for every project.All images courtesy of Andrew Archer.